Ekaterine Gorgodze: Singles

 She made her WTA Tour singles debut 2012 in Baku as a wildcard.

 In March 2021, she qualified for the Miami Open making her WTA 1000 debut but lost to Anna Kalinskaya.
 In April, she entered the Porsche Tennis Grand Prix as a lucky loser, making her WTA 500 debut but lost to Angelique Kerber.
 She made her major debut at the 2021 French Open, after qualifying for the main draw.

 Nine years after her WTA Tour debut, Gorgodze recorded her first win at the Poland Open in Gdynia, Poland over lucky loser Anastasia Zakharova, after qualifying into the main draw.
 She then defeated Varvara Lepchenko to reach her first WTA Tour quarterfinal.

 She reached her best singles ranking of world No. 108 on 23 May 2022.
 In June 2022, she had her first direct entry at the Wimbledon Championships, making her second major main draw.

 Ranked No. 426 at the 2024 Țiriac Foundation Trophy in Bucharest, she qualified for the main draw and reached her first WTA 125 semifinal by defeating Simona Waltert, Aliona Bolsova and Marie Benoît.
 As a result, she moved close to 100 positions up in the singles rankings to No. 329, on 16 September 2024.

 Doubles

-She has won two WTA Tour doubles titles: at the 2021 Transylvania Open and at the 2022 Budapest Grand Prix.
+She has won two doubles titles on the WTA Tour, at the 2021 Transylvania Open and at the 2022 Budapest Grand Prix, as well as six WTA 125 doubles titles.